How to view CPU and memory usage

-- On the next screen, you can click any of the tabs at the top to view the utilization of different parts of your system, including CPU and memory usage.
+- On the next screen, click a top tabs to view the utilization of different parts of your system, including CPU and memory usage.

-- Windows system CPU usage stays at 100%.
+- Why does Windows system CPU usage stay at 100%?

 - How to free lost system resources in Windows.